 Discount Passes

-There are three discount passes available for the Nagoya Subway.
+There are three main discount passes available for travel on the Nagoya Subway.

 You can buy a Discount Pass from a subway ticket machine

-The One Day Bus & Subway Pass can be used on all of Nagoya’s subway lines and City Bus routes (including the Me~guru sightseeing bus) and costs 850 yen for adults or 430 yen for children under the age of 12.
+The Nagoya City Bus & Subway 1-Day Ticket can be used on all Nagoya subway lines and City Bus routes, including the Me~guru sightseeing bus, from the first to the last service on the day of use.
+It costs 870 yen for adults or 430 yen for children.

-The Donichi Eco Kippu is a one day pass that can only be used on Saturdays, Sundays, national holidays, or the 8th day of each month.
-It can be used on all of Nagoya’s subway lines and City Bus routes (including the Me~guru sightseeing bus) and costs 600 yen for adults or 300 yen for children under the age of 12.
+The Donichi Eco Kippu is a one-day pass valid on Saturdays, Sundays, national holidays and the eighth day of each month.
+It can be used on all Nagoya subway lines and City Bus routes, including the Me~guru sightseeing bus, and costs 620 yen for adults or 310 yen for children.